Frequently asked questions

-The Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ) is a non-profit organization created to protect the public by overseeing the work of Québec real estate and mortgage brokers and ensuring the enforcement of and compliance with the Real Estate Brokerage Act.
+The Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ) is a non-profit organization created to protect the public by overseeing the work of Québec real estate brokers and ensuring the enforcement of and compliance with the Real Estate Brokerage Act.

 The Organization is mandated by the Government of Québec and reports to the Minister of Finance.
 Its structure is similar to that of a professional order.

 To find out more about the OACIQ, see the section About.

 What is the difference between a real estate agent and a real estate broker?